killthefullmoon/PhyX/README.md

 Alternatively, you can perform rule-based judgment, which is free.

-To evaluate a VLM on PhyX, simply use `run.sh`:
+To evaluate a VLM on PhyX, please refer to the examples in `examples/MLLM/`, such as:

 ```
 #*********judge based on rules*********